Stonewall National Museum and Archives: Library

 The John C. Graves Library contains volumes all relating to or about LGBTQ+ topics, and it is one of the largest lending libraries of LGBTQ+ materials in the United States.
-A membership to SNMA is required in order to check-out materials, but the library is free and open to the public for researching and browsing, and membership is free to all high school and college students.
-SNMA also provides free wireless internet access to all who visit.
+A membership to SNMAL is required in order to check-out materials, but the library is free and open to the public for researching and browsing, and membership is free to all high school and college students.
+SNMAL also provides free wireless internet access to all who visit.
 The library accepts donations, but the materials must be by or about LGBTQ+ subjects.
 Non-LGBTQ+ materials will not be accepted.
 For any donations they receive that are already in the collection, these duplicate materials are typically sold for $1 or placed with another LGBTQ+ library or community center.
-All are welcome to search SNMA's library catalogue.
+All are welcome to search SNMAL's library catalogue.